 Kanoko Tamura runs Art Translators Collective, an organization specializing in interpretation and translation in art.
 She explores the possibilities of creative communication and translation as a mediator while working in many fields, including interpretation, translation, editing and publicity in Japanese and English.

-The theme of Sapporo International Art Festival (abbreviated as SIAF), which will be held for the third time in the winter of 2020, is “Of Roots and Clouds: I want to live here”.
+The theme of Sapporo International Art Festival (abbreviated as SIAF), which will be held for the third time in the winter of 2020, is “Of Roots and Clouds”.
 The roots on the earth and the clouds in the sky are the scenes that symbolize the vast nature of Hokkaido and Sapporo, and can be regarded as the range of human activities on the earth.
 There are continual circulations and transitions, as clouds turn into rain and snow, spread over the earth, return to the sky again through rivers and seas.
 Trees have roots that are invisible to the human eye, and clouds cannot be caught by reaching out.
 Over the years, people have built a society between things that are invisible and inaccessible.
 Under the soil, not only the roots of plants, but also the memories of ancestors and past events sleep, and the invisible network created by technology as well as clouds and birds emerges above the sky.
 However, the vast amount of information that the society produces now accumulates without sound like snow, making it impossible to know where you are and where you want to be, as if you have lost visibility due to the snow-white phenomenon.
 Often.
 The natural circulation that seems to last forever is also endangered by human hands.
 Geologists have argued about 20 years ago that they entered the “Niocene” era, when human activity had a deadly geological impact comparable to massive earthquakes and eruptions.
 There are pros and cons to this idea, but at least that our human behavior can destroy the planet we live in, and the social and political issues we face and the challenges of everyday life.
 In order to overcome it and connect it to the next generation, we are sounding a warning that even if we look only at human society, it will not be solved.
 In other words, people are forced to think not only about the snow that falls in front of them but also where they come from and where they go and where they can’t see them in everyday life and think about the future. is.

 Along with this theme, snowswept Sapporo will become the stage for works and program of contemporary art and media art that resonate with the city’s characteristic climate and the cultures of the northern region at large.